 8. COMPOST NATURAL FABRICS

 Buying clothes made out of sustainable fabrics is great, but buying clothes made from natural, biodegradable fabrics is even better.
 And not just because they don’t rely on the petrochemical industry either.

-Clothes purely made from natural fabrics like cotton, silk, kapok, alpaca, wool, hemp, bamboo (some, depending on how it’s processed), linen, and cashmere can be composted to provide resources back to the earth.
+Clothes purely made from natural fabrics like organic cotton, silk, kapok, alpaca, wool, hemp fabric, bamboo fabric (some, depending on how it’s processed), linen, and ethical cashmere can be composted to provide resources back to the earth.

 Who knew worn out PJ pants could be such good worm food?!